tiara-allidina7/MasteryLearningQuizApp/README.md

     - `python manage.py migrate`

 #### Development
-- Run the command python manage.py runserver to run locally.
+- Run the command `python manage.py runserver` to run locally.

 #### Production
 - Set-up in production environment is dependent on server configuration.
 View the [Django deployment documentation](https://docs.djangoproject.com/en/2.2/howto/deployment/) for more information.
+- Static file serving will also need to be configured in order to view quiz files through the instructor dashboard.
+See the [Django documentation](https://docs.djangoproject.com/en/2.2/howto/static-files/deployment/) for various approaches to this.

 ## Configuration & Use
 - Answers keys to quizzes are contained in /import_data/rubric.csv.